 What are Structural Insulated Panels (SIPs)?

-Structural insulated panels, or SIPs, are pieces of insulation bonded on each side to (typically) two skins of oriented strand board (OSB).
+Structural insulated panels are pieces of insulation bonded on each side to (typically) two skins of oriented strand board (OSB).
 These blank panels start their life in a 1.2m-wide format and come in various standardised heights from 2.4m to 7.45m.

 The panels are then cut to size, timber edge pieces added and any openings formed.
 The same panel is used for the external wall, any internal loadbearing walls and the roof panels.

 Benefits of Building with Structural Insulated Panels

 One of the key benefits over traditional timber frame or modern closed timber frame systems is the spacing of the vertical timber studs within the walls.
 In a timber frame building these are at 600mm centres, while in a SIPs wall they are at 1200mm centres.
 Therefore the amount of poorly performing timber in the wall is halved.
 This dramatically reduces repeated cold-bridging in the building.

 Factory-made SIPs panels will be more accurate than on-site cut timber frames, and this helps to limit gaps in construction.
 This, along with the inherent airtightness of oriented strand boards (OSB) and a rigid insulation core, helps to limit air leakage in the building, making SIPs a great fit for Passivhaus projects.

 As the roof panels are structural there is no need for traditional roof trusses – the panels can easily span 4.8m from eaves to ridge and sit on a boxed-in steel beam or a feature glulam timber beam.
 This can transform the top floor from a standard 2.4m floor-to-ceiling height, up to a double height of 3.6m.